kiwiz-dev/scrap-io-apidoc/source/index.html.md

 ]
 ```

-Search for a Gmap Type and retrieve its id.
+This endpoint allows you to search a Gmap type and get its id.
+Then you can use it in Gmap search endpoint.

+You can search in any language (en and fr for now).

 **HTTP Request**